Skip to main content

 1 mentions Positive Neutral Negative

-The emotional aspect of the game is highlighted by the impactful and distressing sound of sheep dying, which resonates deeply with players.
+The emotional aspect of the game is highlighted by the impactful and heart-wrenching sound of dying sheep, which stands out as a well-crafted element.
 However, this is contrasted by the presence of generic and unmemorable music, detracting from the overall emotional experience.

 Buy Albert and Otto